circuitdao/docs/docs/glossary.md

 The glossary assumes familiarity with basic concepts of [Chia blockchain](https://docs.chia.net/docs-home) and [Chialisp](https://chialisp.com/).

-**Absorb coin.** A coin included in a spend bundle to absorb mojos released by one of more other coins.
+**Absorb coin.** A coin included in a spend bundle to absorb mojos released by one or more other coins.
 Depending on the coins spent in the transaction, an absorb coin can be a plain XCH coin or a BYC or CRT CAT.
 For example, a plain XCH absorb coin is used when withdrawing collateral from a vault.

 **Approval mod.** One of five protocol coin types that have permission to issue or melt BYC or CRT, or to withdraw BYC from treasury.
 See the [Approval Mods](../technical-manual/advanced-topics/approval-mods) page for details.

 **Arg.** Short for argument.
 A value that is passed into a mod or function.
-A value passed into a mod that is considered part of the mod itself, is referred to as a curried arg.
+A value passed into a mod that is considered part of the mod itself is referred to as a curried arg.

 **Argument.** See arg.